Pharmacy Security Framework Architecture

 def normalize_ndc(cls, v: str) -> str:

-# Strip non-alphanumeric, enforce 11-digit canonical format
+# Strip non-numeric characters and enforce the 11-digit canonical form.

 cleaned = re.sub(r"[^0-9]", "", v)